-- During an hour-long initial visit, we will review your complaints and determine your treatment options, which may include: - Education and functional training - Surface electromyography (EMG) This painless intervention measures coordination, contraction ability, relaxation and isolation of your pelvic floor muscles. - Biofeedback Used with the surface EMG, this intervention provides auditory and visual cues to assist you with your exercises while strengthening your pelvic floor. - Individualized exercise program based on the initial findings of your visit. - Manual Techniques for relaxation, myofascial release, scar massage, stretching, trigger point release and soft tissue techniques are used based on initial findings.
+During an hour-long initial visit, we will review your complaints and determine your treatment options, which may include:

+- Education Use of a bladder log to assess your level of incontinence and frequency - Surface EMG (sEMG) This painless intervention measures coordination, contraction ability, relaxation and isolation of your pelvic floor muscles. - Biofeedback Used with the sEMG, this intervention provides auditory and visual cues to assist you with your exercises while strengthening your pelvic floor. - Individualized exercise program based on the initial findings of your visit. - Manual Techniques for relaxation, myofascial release, scar massage, stretching, trigger point release and soft tissue techniques may be used based on initial findings.